Thursday, January 02, 2025

 “Hey, Trejo!” he screamed across the newsroom, standing behind a five-foot-tall partition where his pens, paints, paper and drawing board were kept for his editorial cartoons.
 “Are you trying to get a promotion – or a raise!?”

-As much as the incident pissed me off – and I never mentioned it to my old man – this was exactly what my parents warned me about: People were going to look at me, the son of a prominent executive, and issue judgment because I was following dad’s footsteps.
+As much as the incident pissed me off – and I never mentioned it to my old man – this was exactly what my parents warned me about: People were going to look at me, the son of a prominent executive, and issue judgment because I was following Dad’s footsteps.

 To be the child of a highly successful executive is no easy path to travel, especially if you’re following them into their chosen career.
 It’s quite treacherous.
 As my parents warned me, all eyes are on that person.